 When I first started hearing about electric pressure cookers and their ability to make delicious food in a fraction of the time as conventional methods, I heard mention mainly of one brand which was the Instant Pot.
 Unfortunately, at the time Instant Pot was not available in Australia (it has since been released here) so the option was to try and import one from the UK for a huge cost, or seek an alternative brand.
 I chose the later.

-At the time, the best one I could find that had all the similar functionality of the Instant Pot (which I wanted so I could use all the recipes that are available online), was the Phillips All-In-One Cooker.
+At the time, the best one I could find that had all the similar functionality of the Instant Pot (which I wanted so I could use all the recipes that are available online), was the Philips All in One Pressure Cooker.
 I have not been disappointed with this purchase.
 It’s very simple to use and has heaps of different settings making it perfect for a range of different recipes.

 For this recipe, we are using two of the functions – saute and pressure cook, which means everything comes together in just the one pot so less clean up required!